How to Press Flowers and Leaves

 How to Make a Flower Press

-A fun activity and gift for a friend is a flower press and you can make one out of odds and ends from around the house!
+A flower press is a fun activity and a great gift for a friend.
+You can make one out of odds and ends from around the house!

-1. First cut out 2 pieces of board, the same size for the end pieces.
+1. First, cut out 2 pieces of board, the same size as the end pieces.
 We chose the dimensions of 12 by 9 inches as a nice portable size.

 img_9694_full_width.jpeg